Nmene018/https-github.com-Nmene018-theatre-link/README.md

 # TheatreLink
-This is a mobile iOS app that will utilizes the Movie Databases API to allow a user to match their account to an assortment of movies.
+This is a mobile iOS app that utilizes the Movie Databases API to allow a user to match their account to an assortment of movies.
 This way the target audience of the app can connect with other users who wish to watch the same movies.

 ## Table of Contents
 1. [Overview](#Overview)